K-Kielak/tiredness-analysis/white_paper/whitepaper.md

 ```
 **Figure 1.** A general diagrammatic representation of the drowsiness analysis process.
 When data is recorded, it is then preprocessed and used for drowsiness analysis.
 The process is usually repeated over time (dashed line labeled `t`).

-This process is adapted in different ways depending on the type of data being collected, which is either: subjective, vehicle-based, image-based or physiological.
+This process is adapted in different ways depending on the type of data being collected, which is either: subjective, vehicle-based, behavioural or physiological.

   - **Existing Approaches (and why they are bad)**